cjtu/spirl/_build/03_python/07/01_set.md

 This `shoe_set` shows the 8 sizes that were sold that day.
 Now we want to see which of our sizes were *not* sold.
-THere's a set method for that!
+There's a set method for that!

 Remember, you can always use the `help()` function to see methods of an object in Python